Science

 About Biofilms

-Microbial biofilms are structured communities of bacterial cells enclosed in a self-produced matrix that provides a protective shield for bacteria to thrive and resist damage from many extreme environmental threats, such as antimicrobials and host defense mechanisms.
-Biofilm encased microbes are almost universally resistant to disinfectants and antibiotics, which can lead to prolonged and chronic infection, amputation, long-term disability, and death.
-Conventional antimicrobial drugs were not developed to target bacteria growing as biofilms and therefore are often poorly effective against biofilm containing infections.
-Biofilms also facilitate the spread of antibiotic resistance.
+Microbial biofilms are structured communities of bacterial cells encased in a self-produced extracellular matrix.
+This matrix acts as a protective barrier, enabling bacteria to thrive and resist a wide range of environmental threats, including antimicrobials and host defense mechanisms.
+Biofilm-encased microbes are highly resistant to disinfectants and antibiotics, which can result in prolonged and chronic infections, amputation, long-term disability, and even death.
+Conventional antimicrobial drugs were not developed to target bacteria within biofilms and are therefore often ineffective against biofilm-associated infections.
+Persistent, pathogenic biofilms drive chronic inflammation and facilitate the development and spread of antibiotic resistance.

-The presence of biofilms is implicated in chronic wounds, diabetic foot ulcers, urinary tract infections (UTIs), upper and lower respiratory tract diseases, native valve endocarditis, chronic otitis media, eye infections, and periodontitis.1 Biofilms can also develop on medical devices such as orthopedic prostheses, artificial cardiac valves, coronary stents, intravascular and urinary catheters, neurosurgical, cochlear, and breast implants, dentures, and ventricular-assist and ocular devices.1
+Biofilms play a complex role in a variety of chronic conditions, including chronic wounds, diabetic foot ulcers, urinary tract infections (UTIs), upper and lower respiratory tract diseases, endocarditis, chronic ear infections, eye infections, and periodontitis.¹ Biofilms can also form on medical devices such as orthopedic prostheses, artificial cardiac valves, coronary stents, intravascular and urinary catheters, neurosurgical, cochlear, and breast implants, dentures, and ventricular-assist and ocular devices.¹

 According to the National Institutes of Health (NIH), at least 80% of human infections involve bacterial pathogens growing as microbial biofilms.